2.7 Tools Menu

 Select Cutting Method

-The system provides two kinds of cutting methods: inside [Delete Internal] and [Delete Extenrnal] .
-Inside cut refers to cutting the contents of the user's box, while outside cut refers to cutting the contents outside the box.
+The system provides two cutting methods: inside [Delete Internal] and [Delete Extenrnal].
+An inside cut involves removing the contents of the user's box, while an outside cut involves removing the contents outside the box.
 For cloud models, only the preview function is supported.
-For local models, users can choose between cutting preview and actual model cutting.
+For local models, users can choose between preview and actual model removal.

 Setting Output Directory

-After cropping, you need to specify a folder to save the cropped model.
+After cropping, you must specify a folder to save the cropped model.

 Crop Preview